Jake Marisnick Player Props: Tigers vs. Twins

 Jake Marisnick At The Plate

-- This season, Marisnick has tallied at least one hit in five of 15 games (33.3%), and had multiple hits twice.
+- Marisnick has gotten a hit in six of 18 games this season (33.3%), with multiple hits twice.

-- In 15 games played this year, he has not gone deep.

 - Marisnick has picked up an RBI twice this year, but just one in each of those games.